raspberrypilearning/relax-stretch/en/step_1.md

 title: What you will learn
 ---

-+ How to use a conditional statement to control a variable's range
++ How to use a conditional statement to control a variable
 + How to use the `Text to Speech`{:class="block3extensions"} extension

 --- /collapse ---